 “This volume is an excellent collection of eight invited lectures held at Darwin College that discuss the topic of space.
 The lectures approach the subject from widely diverse fields, including brain and consciousness, neurolinguistics, architecture, physics, astronomy, outer space, explorations, cartography, visual art, politics, and digital art.
 The authors delve deeply into their chosen topic and offer some pretty fascinating insights.
 The opening chapter is an indispensable introduction by the editors; it provides definitions and a clear overview of how each of the contributors treated the subject.”
 Dahlia W. Zaidel, Quarterly Review of Biology

-You can read the Introduction.
+Here you can read the volume’s Introduction.